LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ComponentBreakdown/ConversationBuilder/overview.md

 On the right-hand side of the window, you can find the **Settings Toolbar**.
 This toolbar contains additional information regarding your bot/automation and various configuration options.

+<div class="important">The conversation builder supports the creation of automation for all the LiveEngage channels.
+Because an automation simply listens to a piece of text from a user, any channel that provides text to LiveEngage can potentially trigger an automation.
+However, there are channel specific formats, features, and conventions that may not be available for all channels.</div>

 ### The Dialog Workspace

 The Dialog Workspace is the main panel of the Conversation Builder.
 It lists the different interactions which make up this specific Dialog.
 A Dialog is composed of a series of interactions which together make up a back and forth conversation between the user and the bot/automation.